 Figure 4.3.2.2.3.3-1: Option 1 for SMF selection for home-routed roaming scenarios

-1. Based on the operator's configuration, if the AMF is not aware of the appropriate NRF to be used to select NFs/services in the HPLMN, the AMF invokes the Nnssf_NSSelection_Get service operation from the NSSF in VPLMN with the S-NSSAI from the Allowed NSSAI requested by the UE, the HPLMN S-NSSAI that maps to the S-NSSAI from the Allowed NSSAI of the Serving PLMN, PLMN ID of the SUPI, the TAI of the UE and the indication that the request is within a procedure of PDU Session establishment in the home-routed roaming scenario.
+1. Based on the operator's configuration, if the AMF is not aware of the appropriate NRF to be used to select NFs/services in the HPLMN, the AMF invokes the Nnssf_NSSelection_Get service operation from the NSSF in VPLMN with the VPLMN S-NSSAI from the Allowed NSSAI requested by the UE for this PDU Session, the HPLMN S-NSSAI that maps to the VPLMN S-NSSAI, PLMN ID of the SUPI, the TAI of the UE and the indication that the request is within a procedure of PDU Session establishment in the home-routed roaming scenario.

 2. If slicing configuration information for the S-NSSAI in the HPLMN is not available (e.g. the NSSF has no cached information), the NSSF of the VPLMN invokes the Nnssf_NSSelection_Get service operation from NSSF of the HPLMN according to the PLMN ID of SUPI by including the HPLMN S-NSSAI.

-3. The NSSF in HPLMN may include the NSI ID, if needed, for the Network Slice instance in HPLMN selected for the corresponding S-NSSAI in the Nnssf_NSSelection_Get response.
+3. The NSSF in HPLMN may include the NSI ID, if needed, for the Network Slice instance in HPLMN selected for the corresponding S-NSSAI of the HPLMN in the Nnssf_NSSelection_Get response.
 The NSSF in HPLMN also includes the appropriate hNRF to be used to select NFs/services within HPLMN in the Nnssf_NSSelection_Get response.

 4. The serving NSSF includes in the Nnssf_NSSelection_Get response all the information that has been received from the NSSF in HPLMN when responding to the AMF.